scenariomartin/EnglishWords/words.md

 caress [kəˈres] 1 ,as if the only reason we would caress our spouses would be to count their bones.
 :pet n v j ,the petting zoo
 pinch 1vun
-smash ::,Helen, you can stop smashing up that poor clock now.
+smash nv j:very ,Helen, you can stop smashing up that poor clock now.
  :bust prep. busted ;raid chest 1
 /nose
 sneeze nu